Draconov/gba-media-maker/README.md

 The full HUD can show elapsed and total time, current frame number, progress, and the loop icon.

+## Save/resume support

+When **Save/resume position** is enabled, the ROM declares `SRAM_V113` save memory.

+A single-video ROM stores its playback frame.
+Menu and playlist ROMs additionally store the most recently selected clip and a separate resume frame for each clip.

+When a saved position is available:

+- `A` continues from the saved time
+- `B` restarts that clip from the beginning

+Finishing a clip normally clears only that clip's saved frame.
+SRAM behavior should be tested on the intended flash cartridge because save handling differs among cartridges and emulator configurations.

 ## Desktop app

 Download the portable ZIP from the repository's **Releases** page, extract it, and run: